Affordable, Accessible Teletherapy for Bay Area and California Residents

 Payment

 Payment for therapy is made at each session unless other arrangements are made with your therapist.
-Our therapists accept credit and debit cards via Square and IVY Pay, as well as checks by mail.
+Our therapists accept credit and debit cards via Square and IVY Pay.
 Most sessions are weekly and 50-minutes in length.

 Insurance